 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

 Quinta da Pacheca

-We started the final day of our wine trip with a stroll around the grounds and buildings of the historic Quinta da Pacheca with third-generation owner Jose Vanzeller Serpa Pimentel, and – as you do – an early morning tasting.
-Like most of the other wineries we visited, at Quinta da Pacheca the workers also crush the grapes the traditional way during harvest – barefoot in the century-old lagares, with plenty of singing, dancing and drinking.
-Every stage of production is taken care of at the quinta – they don’t buy in any grapes, they’re all grown on the property, and the bottling and labelling is also done there.
+We started the day four of our Douro wine trip with a stroll around the grounds and buildings of the historic Quinta da Pacheca with third-generation owner Jose Vanzeller Serpa Pimentel, and – as you do – an early morning tasting.

 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-In a small shop-cum-cellar door, we tried a 2008 Vale de Abracio Malvasia Fina, a fresh crisp white that seemed perfectly appropriate for a fresh crisp morning; a 2007 Touriga Nacional which had nice tannins but was served a bit too cold for a red, something that was probably impossible to avoid considering the chilly weather; and a 2002 Quinta da Pacheca Vintage that had been bottled by Jose’s father Eduardo.
+In a small shop-cum-cellar door, we tried a 2008 Vale de Abracio Malvasia Fina, a fresh crisp white that seemed perfectly appropriate for the fresh crisp morning; a 2007 Touriga Nacional which had nice tannins but was served a bit too cold for a red, something that was probably impossible to avoid considering the chilly weather; and a 2002 Quinta da Pacheca Vintage that had been bottled by Jose’s father Eduardo.

-Aquapura
+Aquapura Hotel

 Lunch came all too soon, but was still appreciated.
-After a tour of the spacious, elegant interior of the striking, sprawling Aquapura hotel, set in a grand 19th century manor house, we were seated for our final lunch in the Douro in the Almapura, a stunning restaurant space that wouldn’t have been out of place in Barcelona.
+After a tour of the spacious, elegant interior of the striking, sprawling Aquapura Hotel, set in a grand 19th century manor house, we were seated for our final lunch in the Douro in the Almapura, a stunning restaurant space that wouldn’t have been out of place in Barcelona.

+Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
+Copyright © 2023 Terence Carter / Grantourismo.
+All Rights Reserved.